leighrobertson512/blog/content/youtube-3d-vr-camp.md

 ## Design Thinking & Brainstorming

 An ever-present process taught and implemented in a range of classes at Tech Em.
 This is a user-centered approach to design and is used in a variety of settings.
 Students began this process by gathering ideas on what makes a good YouTube video and channel by exploring (with guidance) YouTube.
 Notes were taken on three different videos with a couple general questions: What things would you use in your videos/channels, and what would you leave out.
 This feedback was shared among campers.
+The process continued with gathering direct feedback from peers on videos/animations created during the week.

 ![ideas](images/youtube_design.jpg)